The most-expensive cars sold thus far in 2017 at auction were a Aston Martin DBR, McLaren F1, Ferrari 275 GTB/C and a

-After the Scottsdale and Arizona sales in January 2017, the Paris Retromobile Week sales in February 2017, and the Amelia Island sales in Florida in March 2017, the list of the ten most-expensive cars of the year include 2 Bugattis, 2 Ferraris, 2 Mercedes Benz cars, a Jaguar, Porsche, a Dino and an Alfa Romeo with the latter two having very strong Ferrari links too.
+After the Scottsdale and Arizona sales in January 2017, the Paris Retromobile Week sales in February 2017, the Amelia Island sales in Florida in March 2017, Villa Erba sale in Italy in May 2017, the Monterey Week auctions in August, and the Ferrari Maranello sale in September the list of the ten most-expensive cars of the year sold during auction includes 4 Ferraris, 2 Jaguars, an Aston Martins, a McLaren, a Porsche, and a Bugatti.
+The four most-expensive cars were all sold during Monterey Week.